Welcome!

 We are Proud to Host

-WEST COAST AUDIO - Speaker recording located in the Pacic Room at host hotel (Red Lion/Eureka)
+WEST COAST AUDIO - Speaker recording located in the at the host hotel (Red Lion/Ballroom Foyer))

-The Hospitality Room will be located in the Sequoia Room of the Host Hotel (Red Lion/Eureka)
+The Hospitality Room will be located in the Sequoia Room of the Host Hotel (Red Lion/Presidential Suite)

-If you have a willingness to be of service in the Hospitality room, please sign up at Registration table or contact our Hospitality chair: Stacy S (707)273-0950
+If you have a willingness to be of service in the Hospitality room, please sign up at the registration table or contact our Hospitality chair: Chet M. (530) 638-1920

 (Closed an hour before and after all main speaker meetings)